NomicFoundation/hardhat/docs/guides/project-setup.md

   npm install --save-dev @nomiclabs/buidler-waffle ethereum-waffle chai @nomiclabs/buidler-ethers ethers
 ```

-This stems from the fact that **most of Buidler's functionality comes from plugins**, so check out the [plugins section](../plugins/README.md) for the official list and see if there are any other ones that look interesting.
+`buidler-waffle` and `buidler-ethers` are **plugins**.
+Most of Buidler's functionality comes from plugins, so check out the [plugins section](../plugins/README.md) for the official list and see if there are any other ones that look interesting.

 The sample project uses the `@nomiclabs/buidler-waffle` plugin, which depends on the `@nomiclabs/buidler-ethers` plugin.
 These integrate the Ethers.js and Waffle tools into your project.

 To use a plugin, the first step is always to install it using `npm` or `yarn`, and then adding a call to `usePlugin(<npm package name>)` in your config file, like this: